shalenyjlemko/DRario_compg/README.md

 Our Project's Goal: To distinguish between these ancient "Ohnologs" (via low-stringency BLAST) and recent tandem duplications (via high-stringency BLAST).

+### Erine parts on this
+Data Preprocessing & BLAST Results

+1. Data Source & Cleaning I started by downloading the official Danio rerio proteome (GRCz11) from Ensembl.
+The raw data contained every known isoform for every gene, which would have created "fake" duplicates in our analysis.
+To fix this, I wrote a Python script to filter the file, retaining only the longest isoform for each gene to create a non-redundant canonical dataset.

+2. Removing Bias (Mitochondria) I also filtered out mitochondrial proteins from the dataset.
+Since mitochondrial DNA evolves at a different rate and has a different inheritance pattern than the nuclear genome, keeping these entries would have skewed our whole-genome statistics.

+3. Quality Control (QC) Before running the alignment, I generated histograms to check the data quality.
+The protein length distribution looks healthy (peaking ~400aa).
+Crucially, the pipeline successfully handled "giant" proteins like Titin (>29,000aa), confirming that we haven't lost large data points during the filtration.

+4. All-vs-All BLASTp I have finished running the All-vs-All BLASTp (aligning the ~26,000 filtered proteins against themselves).
+I used specific formatting parameters to include query and subject lengths in the output, which is required for the coverage calculations we need to do next.

+5. Accessing the Data The final BLAST results file (zebrafish_blast_results.txt.gz) is uploaded to our GitHub repository.

+    Note: It is compressed to save space.
+You will need to run gunzip on it before using it for the TE or Clustering analysis.

+# GUYS PLEASE ADD WHAT YOU DID SO I CAN UNDERSTAND AND CONCLUDE

 ## Transposable elements

 ## References: